jimutt/jimmyutterstrom-com/posts/psoc-tutorial-adafruit-lsm303-magnetometer-compass-module.md

 }
 ```

-Don’t forget to include the stdio lib for the sprintf function.
+Don’t forget to include the stdio lib for the sprintf function.

 ## Step 4.
 Run it!